This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Valley fever is an infection caused by a fungus.
+Valley fever, or coccidioidomycosis, is an infection caused by a fungus.
 You can get the infection if you breathe in the fungus germs.
-The germs are found in soil and dust in parts of the United States, Mexico, and Central America.
-In the United States, most cases of valley fever occur in Arizona and California.
+The germs are found in soil and dust in parts of the United States, Mexico, Central and South America.
+In the United States, most cases of valley fever occur in California, Texas, Arizona, and New Mexico.

-- Your symptoms do not get better after 2 months.
+- Your symptoms do not improve within 2 months.

-- You have night sweats for more than 3 weeks.
+- You have night sweats for longer than 3 weeks.

 - Your lymph nodes are swollen.